Mark Williams Player Profile

 A memorable run to the 2018 world final culminated in arguably the greatest Crucible title decider of them all, beating old foe Higgins 18-16 to land a third world crown – sparking an infamous nude press conference.

-An all-time great, Williams is still regularly featuring at the business end of tournaments.
+An all-time great, Williams is still regularly featuring at the business end of tournaments and collecting silverware.

 Ranking Event Victories